fredgibbs/fredgibbs.github.io/courses/etc/getting-started-with-text-mining.md

 In general, it's grouped by what seem to be the most pervasive topics and themes relevant to text mining in general.

-## Common Misconceptions that Must Be Destroyed Immediately
+## Common Misconceptions That Probably Aren't Helping You
 - You need to have BIG DATA.
+- There is a best way to do text mining.
 - Text mining is quantitative and the humanities are qualitative.
-- There is a best way to do text mining.
 - Text mining is necessarily technical and makes you grow a giant beard and wear oversized metal-rimmed glasses.
+- People should make better tools to make text mining easier.
 - Data is data and if you just plug it into some tools, you'll learn cool things.
+- All of the work preparing data is not what historians do.

 ## General Methodology Articles